shuzhe-zhang/final-project-aea/README.md

 The **Raw** folder contains the raw information we web-scrape from the AEA website.

-The **Derived** folder contains the intermediate CSV files generated after the data cleaning process.
+The **Derived** folder contains the intermediate CSV files, word embeddings, and topic models generated after the data cleaning process.
+We save our topic modeling but do not include it on GitHub due to size constraints.
+You can download our version from <https://drive.google.com/file/d/15pH-Wa0zJH4odr3dh3giWvKW6ENJaE26/view?usp=drive_link> and save it in this folder.
+It is also fine to obtain it by running the code, although this may take some time.

 Each code has the functionality as follows: